On odd colorings of sparse graphs: Proof of

-From the discharging procedure, it follows that $G$ has only $2$-vertices and $c$-vertices, and every $c$-vertex has only $2$-neighbors.
-Thus, $G$ is obtained from a $c$-regular (multi)graph $G_0$ by subdividing every edge of $G_0$.
-Since $G_0$ is not the simple graph $K_{c+1}$, we know that $G_0$ has a proper $c$-coloring $\varphi$ by Brooks' Theorem.
-Consider $\varphi$ as a coloring of the $c$-vertices of $G$, and then color the 2-vertices of $G$ one by one as follows.
-For each $2$-vertex $v$, color $v$ by a color not in $\varphi(N(v))\cup\varphi_{o}(N(v))$.
-Now, $\varphi$ is an odd $c$-coloring of $G$, which is a contradiction.
+From the discharging procedure, we deduce that $G$ has only $2$-vertices and $c$-vertices, and every $c$-vertex has only $2$-neighbors.
+Thus, $G$ is obtained from a $c$-regular (multi)graph $G_{0}$ by subdividing every edge of $G_{0}$.
+Since $G_{0}$ is not the simple graph $K_{c+1}$, we know that $G_{0}$ has a proper $c$-coloring $\phi$ by Brooks' Theorem.
+Consider $\phi$ as a coloring of the $c$-vertices of $G$, and then we proceed to color the 2-vertices of $G$ one by one as follows: for each $2$-vertex $v$, color it with a color not in $\phi(N(v))\cup\phi_{o}(N(v))$.
+Now, $\phi$ is an odd $c$-coloring of $G$, which contradicts our assumption that $G$ had no odd $c$-coloring.